smikitky/chatgpt-md-translator/README.md

 Short code blocks (up to 5 lines by default) are sent as-is to give the API a better context for translation.
 If you want to replace all code blocks, specify `0`.
 If you don't want this feature (for example, if you want to translate comments in code examples), you can specify a large value like `1000`.
 But code blocks will never be split into fragments, so be mindful of the token limit!

-### Output File Name Suffix (`OUT_SUFFIX`)
+### Output File Name

 By default, the input file will be overwritten with the translated content.
-If you prefer to save the new content under a different name, you can specify this suffix.
-The original extention will be removed before the suffix is added.
+If you prefer to save the new content under a different name, you can do so in two ways:

+- You can explicitly specify the output file name in command line, like `-o translated.md` or `--out=translated.md`.
+- Alternatively, you can specify `OUT_SUFFIX` in the config file.
+The original extention will be removed, and this suffix will be added.
 For example, if you specify `"-es.md"` and the input file name is `"index.md"`, the translated file will be saved as `"index-es.md"`.

-You can also explicitly specify a full filename with the `--out` CLI option.
-If this is set, the suffix option will be ignored.

 ## CLI Options